lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 |   -- give a tutorial about your RSP/DP0 experience in your Science Collaboration
 |   -- publish a paper on your DP0-related work

+(COMMENT BY GM:  SHOULD WE ENCOURAGE THE DELEGATES TO SIGN UP AND PARTICIPATE IN THE PCW?)

 .. _Delegate-Homepage-Getting-Support: